-The threshold at which a supplemental appropriation is submitted to referendum will change from greater than .25% of the last approved grand list to greater than 1.5% of the total annual budget.
+The threshold at which a supplemental appropriation is submitted to referendum will change from greater than 0.25% of the last approved grand list to greater than 1.5% of the total annual budget.
 Sections 9.7 (A)(1) and 8.6(D)(1) This change lowers the threshold from about \$1.1 million to about \$345,000.
-(6-1 vote)
+(6-1 vote) Public comment suggested this threshold is too low and would result in the Town having to hold numerous referenda to fund necessary items.
+The Commission researched the availability of other sources of funds for emergency situations and is open to discussing this with the BOS.

-The threshold at which borrowing is submitted to referendum will change from greater than .5% of the last approved grand list to greater than 2% of the total annual budget.
+The threshold at which borrowing is submitted to referendum will change from greater than 0.5% of the last approved grand list to greater than 2% of the total annual budget.
 This lowers the threshold from about \$2.2 million to about \$460,000.
 Sections 9.7(A)(2) and 8.8(B)(3).
 (6-1 vote)